Last updated: May 4, 2026

 What license do I need to operate a food truck in New Hampshire?

-You need an Annual Mobile Food Unit (MFU) license from the NH Department of Health and Human Services (DHHS), Food Protection Section.
-New or significantly modified trucks also need a $75 floor plan review before the license is issued.
-Beyond the state license, each city or town where you park may require its own local permits – a hawkers and peddlers permit, a local food service license, and/or a fire safety inspection.
+You need an Annual Mobile Food Unit (MFU) license from the NH Department of Health and Human Services (DHHS) Food Protection Section.
+New or significantly modified trucks also require a $75 floor plan review before the initial license inspection.
+Beyond the state license, each city or town where you operate may require additional local permits — typically a local food service license, a Hawkers and Peddlers Permit, and a fire safety inspection from the local fire marshal.

 Does a food truck pay sales tax in New Hampshire?

 New Hampshire has no general sales tax.
 However, food trucks selling prepared food must collect and remit the state’s 8.5% Rooms and Meals Tax.
-Register with the NH Department of Revenue Administration at revenue.nh.gov before making your first sale.
-The 9% applies to all prepared food sold ready-to-eat, whether at a sit-down restaurant or a food truck.
+This applies to all ready-to-eat food sold from a food truck — burgers, sandwiches, ice cream, beverages, and all other prepared items.
+Register with the NH Department of Revenue Administration at revenue.nh.gov before your first sale.
+Display your R&M Tax registration number on your truck.

 Do I need separate permits for every city I operate in?

 Yes.
 Each NH municipality manages its own food truck permitting independently.
-In Nashua for example, you need a mobile food service license, a hawkers and peddlers permit, and a fire safety inspection – three separate items from three separate offices.
-Always contact the city or town clerk and health department before parking in a new location.
-Plan for 2-4 weeks lead time in busy summer months.
+In Nashua, for example, you need a Mobile Food Service License, a Hawkers and Peddlers Permit, and a fire safety inspection — three separate requirements from three separate offices.
+Always contact the city or town clerk and local health department before operating in a new location.
+Budget 2-4 weeks of lead time in busy summer months for fire department inspections.

 Do I need a fire suppression system in my food truck?